Machine Robo Rescue: Yellow Gears

-Voice by: Megumi Masato.
+voiced by: Megumi Masato.
 Co-pilot of the Gear Dump and proxy Yellow Gears Robo-Master.
 He is one of the backups for the Yellow Gears together with Sayuri.
 He sometimes acts in a feminine manner.
 He met a ghost pirate girl named Nina which follows him but is not determined whether they still contact each other.
 He later becomes the official doctor for the next MRR generation.

 MRR Stealth

 This team was formed by Jay and V-Stealth Robo and specializes in air, land and space combat.
 The team's color is violet and the team's symbol is a hand with a finger pointing northwest and a thumb pointing northeast.
 The team emblem is the same with the emblem of V-Stealth Robo, featuring a simple drawing of the vehicle mode of V-Stealth Robo with lightning striking it.